 Is this class suitable for my level?

-This beginning level class is designed for people with no experience with Spanish.
+This beginning level class is designed for people with little to no experience with Spanish.
 We go slowly to make sure that no one gets left behind.
 However, if you have a little experience with Spanish and a bit of patience, I think this may also be worth your time.
 There will be times when the class conversation feels too slow or too basic for you: please know that you are developing fluency & the ability to process the language with immediacy like a native speaker.
 Ideally, you should not be straining your brain muscle!
-On the other hand, if you are already processing the present tense easily (at the speed of a native speaker), maybe you should look into the intermediate classes I teach.
-In any case you’ll be able to switch levels if you feel like this class is too easy.

 Is this class appropriate for my 12 year old?
 Or my 17 year old?